 - conflict: HSPs tend to be empathetic and seek harmony with others.
 When they are in a situation where someone else is invested in having a conflict with them, they can become depressed.

 - substance abuse: using drugs and alcohol as a coping mechanism can contribute to depression.

 - life events: highly sensitive people recover more slowly from trauma and hurt.
 Losses like a death in the family or divorce can lead to depression in HSPs because their systems have difficulty processing the change.

 - major events or change: highly sensitive people do not always handle change well.
 If the change is infrequent, they can be fine with it, but excessive change can lead to depression.
 HSPs are conscientious.
 They process everything more deeply including change.
 Change for change’s sake does not work for them; they see it as superficial which has a negative impact on them.

-According to the Genetics of Brain Function Department at Stanford University, genetics can range from 0-100% as the cause of depression.
+According to the Genetics of Brain Function Department at Stanford University, genetics can range from 0-100% as causes of depression.

 However, they have found that in the case of twins, that when one identical twin had depression, the other twin had a greater chance of having depression – approximately 40-50%.
 Their conclusion is that genetics can be caused 50% by genetics and 50% by other factors and in some cases as much as 100% of the cause is genetic.